gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ```

 #### `$name`
 The name of the field to return.
-If it does not exist, a ShapeFileException with `Shapefile::ERR_INPUT_FIELD_NOT_FOUND` error will be thrown.
+If it does not exist, a `Shapefile::ERR_INPUT_FIELD_NOT_FOUND` ShapefileException will be thrown.